 That’s how I introduced Light Your Face, Not the Room, a previous article urging people to get rid of their facelight entirely or use something subtle instead.

 The irony?
 Those who need to ditch their facelights the most do not read Moonletters.
-They’re still running around Second Life, lighting up rooms like dystopian nukes.
+They’re still running around Second Life, lighting up rooms.

 So what should we do?